-The Audit Committee has explicit authority to communicate directly with the external auditors.
-The external auditors are invited to attend the Audit Committee meeting at least twice a year to discuss their audit plan and their audit findings on the Company's yearly financial statements.
-In addition, the Audit Committee will also have private sessions with the external auditors without the presence of the Executive Director and Management to discuss any concerns including the Management's cooperation in the audit process, quality and competency in the financial reporting function, sharing of information and audit issues encountered during the course of their audit work.
+The Audit Committee has explicit authority to communicate directly with the External Auditors.
+The External Auditors are invited to attend the Audit Committee meeting at least twice a year to discuss their audit plan and their audit findings on the Company's yearly financial statements.
+In addition, the Audit Committee will also have private sessions with the External Auditors without the presence of the Executive Director and Management to discuss any concerns including the Management's cooperation in the audit process, quality and competency in the financial reporting function, sharing of information and audit issues encountered during the course of their audit work.

-The Audit Committee annually reviews and assesses the performance, suitability, objectivity and independence of the external auditors and the level of non-audit services rendered by the external auditors which may impair their objectivity and independence as external auditors of the Company.
-After assessing the suitability and independence of the external auditors, Messrs.
-Ernst & Young PLT ("EY"), the Audit Committee has recommended to the Board for approval, the re-appointment of EY as external auditors of the Company for the ensuing financial year ending 30 June 2023.
+The Audit Committee annually reviews and assesses the performance, suitability, objectivity and independence of the External Auditors and the level of non-assurance services rendered by the External Auditors which may impair their objectivity and independence as External Auditors of the Company.
+After assessing the suitability and independence of the External Auditors, Ernst & Young PLT ("EY"), the Audit Committee has recommended to the Board for approval, the re-appointment of EY as External Auditors of the Company for the ensuing financial year ending 30 June 2024.